RenderKit/ospray-studio/docs/api.md

 ```

 There are also two methods that allow access to the derived node type.
-They are indentical except that the first returns a reference, and the
+They are identical except that the first returns a reference, and the
 second a pointer.

 ``` cpp